 Linoleum and vinyl are both types of resilient flooring, but apart from that, they don't have much in common.
-Linoleum is a natural product invented in the 1800s; whereas, vinyl is a synthetic material that didn't come on the market until the 1950s.
-Vinyl overtook linoleum in popularity after its introduction, but since it's a green building material, linoleum is making a comeback.
+A primary difference between vinyl and linoleum flooring is that linoleum is a natural product invented in the 1800s; whereas, vinyl is a synthetic material that didn't come on the market until the 1950s.
+Vinyl overtook linoleum flooring in popularity after its introduction, but since it's a green building material, linoleum is making a comeback.
 A few pointers can help you tell these floor coverings apart.

 Embossed Vs. Embedded Color Pattern